 This is a top-notch knee pillow and easily the best on the list, the hourglass shape is perfect to hold between your knees proving much-needed relief of joint pain or arthritis while the soft cover adds that touch of luxury.

-The foam inside is a high-density foam which has more spring in it than memory foam which is perfect for giving that bit of resistance that keeps the knee supported.
+The foam inside is a high-density memory foam which has more spring in it than pure memory foam which is perfect for giving that bit of resistance that keeps the knee supported.

-But the shape means that you can hold it comfortably between your legs, knees, calves or feet so you can find the perfect supported position.
+But the ergonomic design means that you can hold it comfortably between your legs, knees, calves or feet so you can find the perfect supported position.

-The final reason I love this knee pillow, is that Kally offer a 14-night sleep trial and if you don’t love it you get a complete refund.
+The final reason I love this knee pillow, is that Kally offers a 14-night money-back guarantee and if you don’t love it you get a complete refund.